RudyLang/RudyLang.github.io/Posts/Software/_posts/2020-08-07-ARG Murder-Mystery.markdown

 </pre>
 </div>

-Private rooms could be accessed by selecting that user's name from a drop down menu.
-I had to be a little but creative with this because if the room were to be named after the user (an exact match), anyone could access that room if they wished.
-This was definitely a massive flaw in my design, but I came up with a decent bandaid to fix it.
-All I did was appened the user's codename with 5 unique alphanumeric characters:
+I could access the user's private room by selecting their name from a drop-down menu.
+Although, it couldn't be an exact match for their name or anyone could access the room.
+This was a flaw in my design, but I added five unique alphanumeric characters to each name to solve the problem.

 <div class="article-code">
 <pre>